jeiglsperger/Master-Thesis/README.md

 # Master-Thesis
-All codes used for my master thesis
+All codes used for my master thesis.
 ## Setup and Operation
-1. Open a Terminal and navigate to the directory where the algorithms should be
+1. Open a Terminal and navigate to the directory where the algorithms should be.
-2. Clone this repository (as soon as it's public)
+2. Clone this repository.

     ```
     git clone https://github.com/Zepp3/Master-Thesis